cybertraining-dsc/su21-reu-364/project/index.md

 This model shows the CNN model that we used to train the AI.
 The CNN takes pictures and breaks them down into smaller segments called features.
 It is trained to find patterns and features over the images allowing the CNN to predict an 'a', 'b', or 'c' upon the given ASL image with high accuracy.
 A CNN uses a convolution operation that filters every possible position the feature it collected can be matched to and attempts to find where it fits in [10].
 This process is repeated and becomes the convolution layer or in the image depicted as Conv2d + Relu.
 The ReLU stands for the rectified linear unit and is used as an activation function for the CNN [11].

 - [] What is a Relu operation?
+ReLU operation is a rectified linear unit and is used as an activation function for the CNN, we use a Leaky ReLU in our model because it is easy to use to train the model quickly and it has a small tolerance for negatives values unlike the normal ReLU fuction. paperswithcode.com/method/leaky-relu add figure of a leaky ReLU
 - [] What is a Conv2d?
+Conv2d is a 2D Convolution layer meant for a images as it uses height and width.
+They build a filter across the image by recognizing the similarities of the image
 - [] What is a BashNormalization operation?
+Batch Normalization is a process that standardizes the updates as the Convolutional process sets weights and as the neural network goes through each layer the procedure keeps adjusting to a target that never stays the same, requiring more epochs and  and reduces the time it takes to train a deep learning neural network. :Reference 12:
 - [] what is Maxpooling operation?
+Maximum pooling is an operation the gathers the biggest number in each collection of each feature map.
+This provides a way to avoid over-fitting
 - [] what is Fully Connected?

 - [] what is Softmax operation?

 ## 4. Methodology